DaviDevMod/focus-trap/README.md

 export default MyComponent;
 ```

-Having to deal with `id`s rather than actual elements, allows to easily decouple the hook from the JSX that renders the elements in the trap. :zap:
+Dealing with `id`s rather than actual elements, allows to easily decouple the hook from the JSX that renders the elements in the trap. :zap:

-It is possible to customise the beahviour of the trap by adding certain properties to the object provided as argument for the hook.
+It is possible to customise the beahviour of the trap by providing certain additional properties.

 ## Default behaviour

-By default (ie, if only a valid `trapRoot` is provided) this is what happens when the hook is called:
+By default (if `trapRoot` is the only property provided with a valid value) this is what happens when the hook is called:

 - Focus is given to the first tabbable element in the trap
 - The `Tab` and `Shift+Tab` keys cycles through the focus trap's tabbable elements